 The menu at the top of this page will answer any question related to personal trainer schools that you have.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
 Also, visit the home page for the most recent and popular articles.

 While you’re at it, take the quiz to see which school is a good option for your training style.
 It will give you a quick handle on with route you should probably take when considering a career in fitness training.
 Let’s jump right in and take a look at the best schools, shall we?

 We’ve all heard it, the old adage that you need a college or university degree in order to make it in the career market.
 While this may have been true not so long ago, the tide has shifted dramatically over the past few decades.

 When it comes to personal trainer school, only a few qualifications today still absolutely require a full undergrad college degree or higher.
-Medicine, law and engineering spring to mind.
+Medicine, law, and engineering spring to mind.

-Nowadays, most professions simply require a display of competence through experience or applied knowledge and perhaps a certification from some certifying agency.
-A certifying agency is basically school for personal training. there are tons of personal training schools (certifying agencies) out there, but only a handful are worth looking into.
+Nowadays, most professions simply require a display of competence through experience or applied knowledge and perhaps a personal trainer certification from some certifying agency.
+A certifying agency is basically a school for personal training. there are tons of personal training schools (certifying agencies) out there, but only a handful are worth looking into.

 Why Are There No PT Degrees?

 The reason becoming a certified personal trainer has never been attainable through a degree program is because it is a relatively new career path.
 A career path that emerged at a time when going to college no longer held the same urgency as it did before.